 In the UK, there is little or no danger of contracting disease from foxes.
 The last case of canine rabies, once widespread in the UK, was in 1902, since when the disease has rapidly receded over most of Europe.
-Neither parvovirus nor distemper have ever been conclusively recorded in UK foxes, and no other serious health problems presently arise from the presence of foxes.
+Neither parvovirus nor distemper have ever been conclusively recorded in UK foxes, and there is virtually no possibility of serious health problems arising from the presence of foxes.

 Toxocara is a nematode roundworm for which most dogs are regularly treated, and It can also be carried by foxes.
 As with toxoplasmosis, early disposal of faeces removes the potential for transmission, as the eggs are not harmful until exposed to the air for 10-14 days.
-Annually, in the UK, only around 20 people are diagnosed with toxocareasis.
-The last serious infection in the UK was 26 years ago and no case has ever been ascribed to a fox.
+Annually, only around 20 people are diagnosed with toxocareasis in the UK, the last significant infection being 27 years ago.
+No case has ever been ascribed to a fox.
 Both pet cats and dogs may carry toxocara (respectively, cati and canis) and the greater potential for human contraction is from those sources.

 Despite a highly inaccurate article in the frequently inaccurate Daily Mail, lungworm cannot be contracted from foxes.
-Fleas are found on all animal species and those found on foxes are usually cat fleas, although wildlife rescue groups report they seldom encounter a healthy fox with a significant flea burden.
+Fleas are found on all animal species and those found on foxes are usually cat fleas.
+Even then, wildlife rescue groups report they seldom encounter a healthy fox with a significant flea burden.

 The answer is – unless you are a wildlife rescuer – hardly anyone.
-Foxes are not aggressive by nature and sensationalist media stories of foxes biting people are usually unfounded or exaggerated.
+Foxes are not aggressive by nature and sensationalist media stories of foxes biting people are usually unfounded, exaggerated or invented as a means of diverting attention from a more embarrassing truth.
 Of the three high profile ‘fox bites baby’ stories reported over the past 11 years, one was discounted by medical evidence and subsequently ascribed to the family’s own dog; despite numerous offers of assistance, wildlife experts were denied access to the second, where rumours persisted about a family dog that ‘suddenly went missing’; and some within the media have privately informed us they remain dubious about the circumstances surrounding the third.

 Unfortunately, nipping of householders does occasionally take place.
 This is often connected with that person foolishly encouraging a fox to take food from hand.
 When the animal fails to receive the expected food, it sometimes takes the initiative.
 It is also conceivable a fox suffering with concussion or toxoplasmosis could exhibit aggressive behaviour.

-To give some sense of proportion, a quarter of a million people are injured, maimed and even killed each year in the UK by pet dogs.
-Thousands more are treated for cat bites and scratches.
+To give some sense of proportion, up to a quarter of a million people are injured, maimed and even killed each year in the UK by pet dogs, over 6000 of them requiring hospital treatment.
+Eighteen people, predominantly young children, have been killed by dogs since 2005.
+Thousands more people are treated annually for cat bites and scratches.
 A few are even killed by bee stings and stampeding cattle.
-No-one has ever been killed by a fox and, should any situation arise where a human is provenly and seriously bitten by a fox, it would still remain insignificant when compared with those figures given above.
+No-one has ever been killed by a fox and, should any situation arise where a human is provenly and seriously bitten by a fox, it would still remain insignificant compared with the casualty figures relating to other animal species.

 Where small pets are concerned, one must remember the fox is a predator.
-If rabbits, guinea pigs, chickens etc., are housed outside, a good quality pen is vital, because these are all natural prey to a fox.
+If rabbits, guinea pigs, chickens etc., are housed outside, a good quality pen is vital – and a legal requirement on the owner’s part – because these are all natural prey to a fox.
 However, such concerns need not be felt for cats and dogs, most of which out-weigh the average 5kg adult fox (despite nonsensical scare stories involving foxes weighing 17kg), and where rare aggression is more often caused by a fox’s defence of young cubs rather than from other motivation.

 In any event, many more householders contact us with stories of ‘chumming-up’ between a fox and the caller’s cat, dog or, rather more mysteriously, their rabbit (!) than with situations involving aggression.